iAbasekeme/AirBnB_clone/README.md

 - Web static

   HTML/CSS
-  create the HTML of your application create template of each object
+  create the HTML of your application. create template of each object.

 - MySQL storage:

-  Replace the file storage by a Database storage map our models to a table in database by using an O.R.M.
+  Replace the file storage by a Database storage. map our models to a table in database by using an O.R.M.

 - Web framework - templating

-  create our first web server in Python make our static HTML file dynamic by using objects stored in a file or database
+  create our first web server in Python. make our static HTML file dynamic by using objects stored in a file or database.

 - RESTful API

-  expose all our objects stored via a JSON web interface manipulate our objects via a RESTful API
+  expose all our objects stored via a JSON web interface. manipulate our objects via a RESTful API.

 - Web dynamic

-  learn JQuery
+  learn JQuery.
-  load objects from the client side by using our own RESTful API
+  load objects from the client side by using our own RESTful API.

 - Files and Directories